horaios/fedora-coreos-example/README.md

   - also make sure to use the Windows Secure Channel library if you plan on rolling out certificates to your machine otherwise you'll have to manually patch the bundled certificate bundle
   - make sure to use "Checkout as-is, commit as-is" to not break line endings of existing files
-  - this includes a compatible curl, GPG, and OpenSSH version by default
+  - this includes a compatible curl, base64, GPG, and OpenSSH version by default
 - Instead of using the MinTTY console installed by Git consider use [Windows Terminal](https://github.com/microsoft/terminal) instead for a better user experience
-- For a simple installation consider using [Scoop](https://scoop.sh)
+- For a simple installation consider using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
   - alternatively, you have to manually add _butane_, _govc_, and _jq_ to your `$PATH` environment variable

 ## VM Configuration Contents

-The Butane configuration files contain pieces for the following tools along side the actual service configurations:
+The Butane configuration files contain pieces for the following tools alongside the actual service configurations:

 - [Docker](https://docs.docker.com/reference/)
 - [NetworkManager](https://developer.gnome.org/NetworkManager/stable/NetworkManager.html),